openstack/glance/doc/source/controllingservers.rst

   adapt for your own uses.

-If you do `not` specifiy a configuration file on the command line, Glance will do its best to locate a ``glance.cnf`` configuration file in one of the following directories, stopping at the first config file it finds:
+If you do `not` specifiy a configuration file on the command line, Glance will do its best to locate a ``glance.conf`` configuration file in one of the following directories, stopping at the first config file it finds:

 * .